zone117x/node-stratum-pool/README.md

         retargetTime: 120, //check to see if we should retarget every this many seconds
         variancePercent: 20 //allow average time to very this % from target without retarget

-        /* Enabling this option will queue client difficulty updates to be sent when a new job is available.
-Otherwise new difficulties will be sent immediately. */
+        /* By default new difficulties will be sent when a new job is available as stratum protocol (http://mining.bitcoin.cz/stratum-mining) states that new difficulties
+           "will be applied to every next job received from the server."
+Some miner software will almost immediately apply new difficulties.
+Set mode to fast for difficulty to be sent immediately. */
-        //mode: 'safe'
+        //mode: 'fast'
     }

 }, function(ip, workerName, password, callback){ //stratum authorization function